“It is the supreme art of the teacher to awaken joy in creative expression and knowledge”

 Please consult your professional association for verification of recognition of specific workshops.

-Contact Marina at motherwellnessnz
+Contact Marina at motherwellnessnz@gmail.com

 Some manuals are available for purchase without attending the workshop for $50.

-PROFESSIONAL TRAINING SCHEDULE 2025
+PROFESSIONAL TRAINING SCHEDULE 2026

 NEXT Workshops

-I have specialised in pregnancy massage since 1994 when together with a partner I opened a clinic within the Peter Lougheed hospital’s maternity floor and offered pre/postnatal massage, birth support/doula, infant massage.
-We worked in clinic and in hospital rooms treating pregnant and postnatal women.
+Mother Wellness trainings: NEW ZEALAND 23-26 January, 2026 Tauranga, NZ Introduction to Prenatal Yoga teacher training Pregnancy and Postnatal Massage Birth Prep Skills NEW: Baby Wellness Massage training Understanding the Female Pelvic Floor 30 January-2 February, Rangiora, NZ Introduction to Prenatal Yoga teacher training Pregnancy and Postnatal Massage Birth Prep Skill NEW: Baby Wellness Massage training Understanding the Female Pelvic Floor May 2026 Canada EARLY BIRD prices in effect until 1 December.
+For registration please email: [email protected] or call (61) (0)455 661 786 I have specialised in pregnancy massage since 1994 when together with a partner I opened a clinic within Calgary's Peter Lougheed hospital’s maternity floor and offered pre/postnatal massage, birth support/doula service, infant massage and later prenatal yoga.
+We worked from the clinic and in hospital rooms treating pregnant and postnatal women.
 We also did mobile service, especially for postnatal.
 The Mother Wellness courses began in 1995 with training staff from the hospital based clinic.
-In 1996 it became a public professional training that I taught coast to coast in Canada, and overseas, educating participants with what was learned and practiced in clinic.
+In 1996 it became a professional training that I eventually took coast to coast in Canada, and overseas, educating participants with what was learned and practiced in clinic.
+I have worked with thousands of pregnant and postnatal women.
+20+ years ago we emigrated to New Zealand.
+Earlier this year my husband and I moved to Adelaide, Australia.
+I continued to hold courses throughout NZ and Canada. |

 Mum and bubs Yoga